agsb/keebngsl/README.md

 | common tuples | 7.02167 | _,@ abc def ghi jkl mno pqrs tuv wxyz * 0 # |
 | design tuples | 4.80558 | icj afp obg tdx hym euk nlvq rswz space * 0 # |

 Adicional functions are assigned to __* 0 #__.
-An assign could be: 0 acts as break eg. af is 202 , 00 as shift, etc
+An assign could be:
+   0 acts as break eg. "after" is "2022468" , 00 cancel break, etc
+   __*__ acts as multiple selector, _**_ cancels

-The common tuples show a 112.286 % effort over a full keyboard, and this design tuples only 45.287 %
+The common tuples show a 112.29% effort over a full keyboard, and this design tuples only 45.29%

 ## Lists used